BookStackApp/website/content/docs/admin/updates.md

 ## Version Specific Instructions

+#### Updating to v0.29.3 or higher

+**Security** - v0.29.3 fixes an issue where the names of restricted/private books could seen by those without permission, if added to a shelf.
+This issue was introduced in BookStack v0.28.0.

 #### Updating to v0.29.2 or higher

 **Security** - v0.29.2 fixes a XSS security vulnerability in the comment system, that was introduced in BookStack v0.18.
 Upon updating the command `php artisan bookstack:regenerate-comment-content` should be ran to regenerate comment content to ensure that it is safe.